 The Helgeland Coast has thousands of islands, islets, skerries and sheltered bays.
-The narrow fjords, majestic mountains and thousands of islands provide great variation and make the perfect setting for exciting adventures.
+The narrow fjords, majestic mountains and many islands provide great variation and make the perfect setting for exciting adventures.
 Find your very own beach, stay in a traditional rorbu (fishermen's cottage) and experience the local culinary traditions as part of your paddling tour.

 The Nesna Islands